 The following sections address the main problems that translators may meet in an attempt to ensure that the right balance is obtained providing consistent, usable and clinically acceptable terms in the target language terminology.

-The principle of concept based translation: a key issue!
+4.1.1The principle of concept based translation: a key issue!

 The translation of complex terms presented to the translators producing a target language terminology requires a relatively high level of terminology domain insight in order to ensure that any target language word or phrase chosen is an exact representation of the source language concept.
 The translation team must pay attention to the necessity of understanding the meaning of the source language term, including consideration of the hierarchical position of the concept, and, the relationships of the concept to other concepts.